 Pros:

-• Depending on your hosting provider, you can choose and install WordPress themes and plugins without any technical experience.
+- Depending on your hosting provider, you can choose and install WordPress plugins and themes without any technical experience.

 Cons:

-• WordPress websites aren’t automatically equipped with eCommerce functionality.
+- WordPress websites aren’t automatically equipped with eCommerce features and functionality.
 You’ll need to install the free WooCommerce plugin to begin building your online store.
 WooCommerce is actually a great competitor against WordPress.

 How is WordPress Different?